Reception – Spring Term

-We are really excited about our next learning steps in Reception, and we are going to do this through the topic of Traditional Tales.
+Welcome Back!
+We hope you have had an enjoyable Christmas break.
+We are really excited about our next learning steps in Reception, and we are going to do this through the theme and story of “The Gruffalo” by Julia Donaldson.

 During the next few months we are undoubtedly going to experience our fair share of unpleasant weather, it is most important that you remember to provide a waterproof jacket with a hood and a hat and gloves for your child so that they can make use of our wonderful outdoor areas.

-Your child will need to make sure they have their PE kits in school on a Wednesday and a Friday as these are our PE days.
+Your child will need to make sure they wear their PE kits to school on a Monday and Friday.

-Please don’t hesitate to speak to us if you have any concerns, questions, or celebrations regarding your child.
+Please don’t hesitate to speak to me if you have any concerns, questions, or celebrations regarding your child.

 At Marlfields Foundation Stage we follow the Early Years Foundation Stage curriculum which is split into 7 curriculum areas: Personal, Social and Emotional Development; Communication and Language; Physical Development; Literacy; Mathematics; Understanding of the World; and Expressive Arts and Design.